COSC3020/fibonacci-invariants-livi5599/README.md

 most important part.
 You do not need to prove that the invariant is correct.
 Add your answer to this markdown file.

-Invariant: For each recursive call to fibHelper with a given n, all elements in the array a at indicies less than n will be defined if they are still needed for the computation of arr[n].
+Invariant: For each recursive call to fibHelper with a given n, all elements in the array a at indicies less than n will be defined with the correct Fibonacci value if they are still needed for the computation of arr[n].

 For the code, I recieved help from ChatGPT and Megan.
 ChatGPT gave me the idea of defining an array with n undefined elements and the idea of using a helper function, and Megan gave me the idea of defining the first element of the array in the fib function since when I was testing it, the base case of 0 would never be reached.